 - What are common interventions for the treatment and management of VTE?

-The purpose of this Course is to provide nurses with education relating to venous thromboembolism in order to assist in the prevention of disability and premature death.
+The purpose of this Course is to provide registered nurses and other health professionals with education relating to venous thromboembolism in order to assist in the prevention of disability and premature death.

 - People in your care who are at risk of DVT/PE will receive correct evidence-based information about prevention.